jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 tags: [Software]
 ---

 In this post, I'll talk about how I set up my shell and environment.
-I Use Windows, Mac, and Linux on a daily basis, so I have different setups for different purposes, but I try to make them similar when I can.
+I use Windows, Mac, and Linux on a daily basis, so I have different setups for different purposes, but I try to make them similar when I can.

 <b>Table of Contents</b>
 * TOC